-Additionally, we compare springtime (February-March-April; FMA) variability of modeled versus observed NASA-SeaWIFS surface chlorophyll (CHL) concentrations along the US West Coast (Fig. 3).
-Due to its brevity, the CHL record does not lend itself well to an ENSO composite analysis, so we analyze CHL interannual variations via the standard deviation.
+Additionally, we compare springtime (FMA) variability of observed versus modeled surface chlorophyll (CHL) concentrations along the US West Coast (Fig. 3).
+Due to its brevity, the CHL record doesn't lend itself well to an ENSO composite analysis, so we analyze CHL interannual variations via the standard deviation.
 We find that ESM2.6 represents well the strong cross-shore gradient in CHL variability all along the coast, with high variability of up to 2.5 standard deviations nearshore and lower variability offshore.
-ESM2M on the other hand only manages to reconstruct the same nearshore values in the region between 40-45°N, but underestimates the cross-shore gradient significantly to the north and south of this.
-Both models overestimate the CHL variability offshore at around 36-40°N in comparison to the observed variability.
+ESM2M on the other hand only manages to reconstruct the same nearshore values in the region between